Iambian/CEVidium/README.md

       such that no available jailbreak works.
 In that case, head on over to [Cemetech](https://www.cemetech.net/) to find out or ask for a working jailbreak.
+   * If the program runs but immediately quits, it's because you don't have any videos that CEVidium can recognize.
+Send some to the calculator!
+      Here's a wonderful example containing [a dumpster fire](https://www.cemetech.net/downloads/files/2046/x2144)

 Copyrights and Licenses
 -----------------------